Foxconn's Profit Down 39% Amid iPhone Production Woes -- Update

 ADVERTISEMENT

+Mr. Cook acknowledged that forecasting demand for the devices has been challenging.
+"If we would have shipped all at once, that would have been our preferred scenario, obviously, but we didn't have that choice," Mr. Cook said in an interview at the time.

+Suppliers and contract electronics makers that rely heavily on Apple often are hit when production bottlenecks emerge in Apple products.

-Pegatron Corp., which assembles the iPhone 8, said last week that its quarterly net profit fell 32.4%, which analysts attributed to components shortage and labor issues.
+Pegatron Corp., which assembles the iPhone 8, said last week that its quarterly net profit fell 32.4%, which analysts attributed to components shortages and labor issues.

-Apple released a trio of new phones this year.
-The iPhone X, with a price tag of around $1,000 went on sale on Nov.
-3, six weeks after the iPhone 8 and 8 Plus were released.

 Production of the iPhone X is likely to rise in coming months.
 Apple's production volume rose around 3% in the third quarter to around 44 million iPhones from the previous quarter, research firm TrendForce said in a note.
 In the fourth quarter, that is expected to jump to 81 million phones, with the iPhone X expected to account for a third of that, TrendForce said.